 \subsection{Receiver}

 At the receiver (RX), a preamplified coherent opto-electronic front-end is considered, comprising an optical pre-amplifier with gain $G_{\mathrm{RX}}$ and noise figure $F_{\mathrm{RX}}$; a polarization- and phase-diversity coherent receiver with balanced photodetectors; and four analog-to-digital converters (ADCs), one per each quadrature component of each polarization.
-The receiver is considered ideal, but for the finite electrical bandwidth of the photodetectors and ADCs, which is modeled by a low-pass transfer function $H_{\mathrm{RX}}(f)$.
+The optical pre-amplifier introduces an additive white Gaussian noise (AWGN) contribution $\mathbf{n}_{\mathrm{RX}}(t)$ with PSD $N_{\mathrm{RX}}=G_{\mathrm{RX}}F_{\mathrm{RX}}h\nu/2$ per polarization.
+The receiver is assumed ideal, except for the finite electrical bandwidth of the photodetectors and ADCs, by the low-pass transfer function $H_{\mathrm{RX}}(f)$.

 The digitized samples are finally processed by DSP, which includes optional NLPR compensation, matched filtering, and symbol-rate sampling.
 More details about DSP are provided in Section~\ref{sec:Digital-Techniques-for} and \ref{subsec:System-setup}.